sne4ky/python-bro-proxy/README.md

-# python-bro-proxy
+# python-sec-proxy
-Python proxy that interacts with Bro to perform security checks
+Python proxy that shows an alert when visiting banned ip addresses.

+Store the ip addresses in a file called "banned-ips.txt" in this same folder.